3 Different Ways To Budget: What Is Your Budgeting Style?

 And then as long as you meet your monthly goal and pay your bills without exceeding your income, you can do what you like with the money you have left over.

 - Using a spreadsheet or an apps to set up your budget

 Spreadsheets or apps?
 Which should you use?
 The answer is - use what works best for you and makes it easy for you to keep up with your budget.

 Some people love spreadsheets, they don't have to worry about bank security, or what's happening with their personal information and enjoy getting really close to their numbers.

 If you enjoy budgeting with a spreadsheet but are worried about being able to access it when you are not home, Google drive makes it easy for you to upload your budget spreadsheet for easy access on your mobile devices.

-That aside however, for the most part all you'll really need to do once things are set up, is check-in frequently to ensure you transactions are tracked the right way and set up alerts to keep you on top of your budget.
+That aside, for the most part, all you'll really need to do once things are set up, is check-in frequently to ensure your transactions are tracked the right way and set up alerts to keep you on top of your budget.

 - How to budget: 4 Categories to plan your finances

 Find out your money type & join our fresh start challenge!